How to Take a wrist shot in hockey

 - Location of your Hands

 - When shooting your top hand should be holding the top of the stick, and your lower hand should be no more than half way down your stick, many players hand position differs and your hand position will vary depending on different types of wrist shots (close to the net, cutting in, angle, etc..).
 Some guides say to have your hands about twelve to fifteen inches apart, but this depends on how old (and tall) you are.
+A good guide is to touch your elbow of the bottom hand to your top hand and then grab the stick.
+You don’t want your hand any higher than that.

 - Weight Transfer